 - An abnormality in foot structure (such as flat feet) that shifts your body weight improperly.

-When you rest for a long period of time, the plantar fascia ends up losing temperature and flexibility.
+So why is there more pain in the mornings or after sitting for a while?
+Because of the flexibility of the plantar fascia.
+When you rest for a long period, the plantar fascia ends up losing temperature and flexibility.
 When you start moving again, it has to stretch and flex once more.
 After “warming up” sufficiently, the pain tends to improve or vanish.

 If you pull your toes upward you will see the plantar fascia bow out from the arch.
 The weak spot of the plantar fascia is the attachment point at the bottom of the calcaneus.
 9.5 out of 10 people will point to this specific location.
 7 out of 10 people hurt more when they begin walking than after being more active.
 8 out of 10 people will report a pain level of 4-8 out of 10.
 100% of people with plantar fasciitis want it over as soon as possible and never to return again.

 But you don’t have to just hobble around and endure the pain until it lessens.
 There are effective ways to get to the root of your heel pain and address the problem.